Media: music, Broadcasting, and Print

 In addition to my card and autograph collecting, I graduated with a B.S. in Journalism from Emerson College in December 2005.
 I also have worked as a play by play broadcaster in the hockey, football, and floorball world, serving as the voice of the North American Hockey League's Wichita Falls Wildcats in 2006-2013 and voice of the Texas Open Floorball Tournament's broadcasts in 2020 and 2022.

 In 2019 and 2020 I made interview appearances on the autograph collecting podcast TTMCast with Jeff Baker before taking over the role of co-host in June 2021.
-Starting in January 2022, Jeff and I went on the air with Sports Collectors Club, airing Sunday mornings at 7 am Eastern on your local SportsMap Radio affiliate.
+In 2022, Jeff and I went on the air with Sports Collectors Club, which aired on weekends on the SportsMap Radio Network.
 I also have made guest appearances on a few hockey-related podcasts: Hanging With Mr. Will, Puska On Pucks, and 4th Line Voice.

 I also play music.
 I puttered around with some short-lived bands in middle and high school as a bassist, keyboardist, and drummer before becoming the drummer for Boston punk band CC40 from 2003-2005.
 After some time off and a lot of solo playing, I was the drummer and later guitarist for Dallas folk punkers Death Before Breakfast from 2016-2019.
 You can hear my drum work on their 2018 album "Destroy Everything."
 I also briefly handled lead guitar and backing vocals in Dallas punk outfit The Nothing, and currently am drumming with Beethoven's Bastards, from 2021 to 2023, with my playing appearing on all their recordings.

 I mostly play drums and guitar, but also piano, bass, mandolin, and all things percussion.
 I'm always looking for other local musicians in the Dallas-Fort Worth area to jam and write with.
 Mostly garage, punk, 90s alternative, classic rock, anything in that vein, but I try to stay flexible with almost anything rock related from the 1950s to today.
 I write my own music once in a while, but it's rare.